Wanli Emperor: Yang Yinglong rebellion

 Remains of the palace in Hailongtun.
 In 2015, UNESCO added it to the World Heritage List as "a symbol of China's historical administrative procedures that unite the country while respecting the customs and way of life of minorities."

 The Yang family, descendants of a 9th-century Tang general, controlled a mountainous region on the border of Huguang, Guizhou, and Sichuan.
 The area spanned over 300 km in the east-west direction and slightly less in the north-south direction, with its center located in Bozhou.
 The clan ruled this territory for many centuries and, although originally Chinese, they assimilated and identified with the local Miao tribes over time.

 Yang Yinglong inherited his position from his father during the Longqing era.
 He distinguished himself on the Ming side in battles against other natives and Tibetans, and also received recognition from the Ming court for the quality of the wood he supplied, but he was very ambitious and viewed the Ming troops as weak.
 Problems with Yang Yinglong's actions continued for the local Ming authorities from 1587.
 He became involved in disputes between the local Miao tribes and Chinese colonists by attacking the former.
 Initially, the government in Beijing rejected the local authorities' requests for intervention, stating that there were more pressing matters to attend to and that Yang was simply seeking an opportunity to distinguish himself.
 In 1590, open and protracted fighting broke out between Yang's warriors and Ming forces.
 Eventually, Yang submitted to the Ming authorities, but was unexpectedly sentenced to execution.
 In order to secure his release, he offered a large payment and five thousand troops for the war in Korea.
 After his release, however, he hid in the mountains and plundered a number of prefectures and counties.
 In 1595, he was caught again and once again escaped punishment by offering a deal.
-As a result, his son Yang Chaodong was given a hereditary post and another son was sent to Chongqing as a hostage.
+His son Yang Chaodong was given a hereditary post and another son was sent to Chongqing as a hostage.
 The Emperor considered the matter settled and rewarded the commander, but within a year, Yang Yinglong was once again leading raids on the provinces of Huguang, Sichuan, and Guizhou, and even declared himself emperor.
 Over the next three years, his hundred thousand Miao soldiers spread fear throughout the area.